manticoresoftware/manticoresearch/manual/Node_info_and_management/Profiling/Query_plan.md

 `SHOW PLAN` is an SQL statement that displays the execution plan of the previous `SELECT` statement.
 The plan is generated and stored during the actual execution, so profiling must be enabled in the current session **before** running that statement.
 This can be done with a `SET profiling=1` statement.

-To view the query execution plan in JSON queries, add `"plan": true` to the query.
-The result appears as a `plan` property in the result set.
+To view the query execution plan in JSON queries, add `"plan": N` to the query.
+The result appears as a `plan` property in the result set. `N` might be one of:
+* 1 - displays only textual plan of root node, similar the one returned in mysql.
+That is the most compact form.
+* 2 - displays only json object plan, useful for processing.
+* 3 - displays json object with textual description of every node.
+Note, description for children also present and repeat part of parent's description, which makes whole representation quite big.

 Note that there are two things returned in the SQL mode:
 * `transformed_tree`, which shows the full-text query decomposition